Finding and Sealing Air Leaks

 Have you noticed anything “off” in your home recently when it comes to your house?
 Perhaps the energy bill has been inexplicably rising, the house has been draftier than usual, or your family has started suffering from allergies and colds more frequently.

 If these sound familiar, then it may be time to check your home for air leakage.
 Air leaks are common in many houses, and if there are not recognizable signs present, leakage could continue for years.
-Thankfully, Commercial Service has plenty of trained technicians that can help you locate and seal any air leakage in your home.
+Thankfully, Commercial Service has plenty of trained technicians that can help you find air leaks and seal them up properly.

 The most obvious places to check for leaks are doors and windows; while these are places that experience leakage, there are lesser-known areas that can be bigger culprits of leakage.
 The attic has been identified as a top offender for leaks, as well as recess lighting.
 Energy Star has created a graph to provide more details about areas that should be inspected for air leakage.
 Using this graph, you can do a thorough walkthrough of your home and inspect these areas.
 Another handy trick, as noted by Allstate, is the smoke test.
 To do the smoke test, you should turn off all appliances in the home, and light an incense stick.
 Walk to openings around the walls, floors, and ceilings with the incense burning to see if the smoke drifts or gets sucked a certain direction – if you see this happening, it could be a leak.
 Of course this method is not foolproof, so it is best to leave it to the professionals and let a Commercial Service technician inspect your home.